Exploring Common Commercial Real Estate Valuation Models

 Sales Comparison Approach Valuation Model

-The sales comparison approach is the most common valuation method for commercial properties, so there are plenty of comparable properties available to analyze.
+The sales comparison approach is the most common valuation method for commercial properties because, in most cases, there are plenty of comparable properties to analyze.

-You may also hear this method referred to as comparison method, market data approach, or simply ‘market approach.
+You may also hear this method referred to as comparison method, market data approach, or simply market approach.

 Income Capitalization Approach Valuation Model

 This approach is valuable for investors looking to assess the property’s investment value based on its income stream and potential return on investment.
+We also refer to this valuation method as income approach or capitalization rate approach.

 Gross Rent Multiplier (GRM) Valuation Model